 Originally from Derry, I moved to Lancaster to study English Literature, graduating in 1996.
 Following my degree I spent six years living in London, where I worked for various booksellers.
 I returned to part-time study when living in York, completing the MA in the Sociology of Contemporary Culture in 2006, and my doctoral thesis on the neoliberalization of space in 2012.

 I worked for four years from 2006-2010 as an editorial assistant (Medical Sociology) on the journal Social Science & Medicine.
 After working as a Teaching Fellow in the Department for two years, I took up my current post as Lecturer in September 2012.

 I am co-director of the Centre for Urban Research (CURB), an interdisciplinary gathering of academics, working across departments at York, whose research focuses on the social and economic development of ‘majority-urban’ centres; the towns and cities in which most people live and work.
 CURB has been instrumental in the emergence of a research network on urban issues drawing in researchers and policy professionals in Northern England and across Europe.

-I am particularly interested in supervising doctoral projects that take cultural approaches to understanding urban issues and environments; that employ architecture as a route to the embodied experience of health, place and well-being, and that use literature as a way of illuminating the social.
+I am particularly interested in supervising doctoral projects that take cultural approaches to understanding urban issues, environments and ideas of the North; that employ architecture as a route to the embodied experience of health, place and well-being, and that use literature as a way of illuminating the social.